-David Mamet announced his interest in 20th century British “well-made plays" with his film “The Winslow Boy.”
-That interest resurfaces in the playwright’s new adaptation for A.C.T. of Harley Granville-Barker’s “The Voysey Inheritance."
-The smooth but dullish evening couldn’t be further from the kind of live-wire theatrical experience one expects from Mamet.
+David Mamet announced his interest in 20th century British “well-made plays” — penned before those angry young men began stomping around — with his 1999 film “The Winslow Boy.”
+That interest resurfaces in the playwright’s new adaptation for A.C.T. of Harley Granville-Barker’s “The Voysey Inheritance.”
+We’re assured this work about dirty moneymaking among the respectable classes has been much trimmed by Mamet from its original 1905 text, and its themes could scarcely be more relevant to our own corporate skullduggery-driven epoch.
+Nonetheless, the smooth but dullish evening couldn’t be further from the kind of live-wire theatrical experience one expects from Mamet.